 PhD in Environmental Health

 Doctoral students take part in a weekly seminar series that focuses on topics chosen each semester by the department’s faculty and students.
-Recent topics include gene/environment interaction, obesity, immunotoxicology, exposure assessment, and environmental health law.
+Recent topics include gene/environment interaction, obesity, immunotoxicology, exposure assessment, environmental health law, and global climate change.
 A proseminar offers an informal setting in which students may present on their own evolving research interests or hold sessions on a range of topics (e.g., preparing a CV, grant-writing, reviewing manuscripts) intended to help them move successfully through the doctoral program.

 To receive the doctoral degree, candidates entering the doctoral program must complete the equivalent of 64 credits (sixteen graduate-level courses), complete three research rotations, pass a qualifying exam, and complete a dissertation.
 Candidates who have already earned the MS or a related master’s degree must take eight graduate-level courses (32 credits) beyond the master’s degree and at least 16 credits of the coursework must be in environmental health.